aldelaro5/Bug-Fables-Internal-Docs/docs/General systems/Player party.md

 - Set instance.`speedup` (an UNUSED field) to true
 - Set instance.`maxtp` to instance.`basetp`.
-- CallResetPlayerStats is called on player party member (more details below)
+- Call ResetPlayerStats is called on player party member (more details below)
 - All the `BadgeEffects` of every applicable medals are applied just as described in the medals data documentation.
 - instance.`tp` is clamped from 0 to instance.`maxtp`
 - All `playerdata`'s `hp` is clamped from 0 to their `maxhp`